For many people, connecting a soundbar to a TV is the easiest way to improve the sound of TV shows and movies.

 Newer TVs don’t often have a stereo analog output.

-So, if your TV only has an optical audio output – and you have a soundbar with stereo analog inputs – then you can buy an optical to stereo analog converter:
+So, if your TV only has an optical output – and you have a soundbar with stereo analog inputs – then you can buy an optical-to-stereo analog converter:

 You would then connect it like this:

-There are many converter boxes like this which make it easy to switch from one audio type to another.
+Converter boxes like this make switching from one audio type to another easy.

-It’s about how many devices do you want to connect to your soundbar.
+Another consideration when connecting your soundbar is how many devices you want to connect to it.

-The answer, again, depends on which soundbar that you have.
+The answer, again, depends on which soundbar you have.

-Some soundbars have multiple inputs.
-Maybe 2 or 3 HDMI inputs.
-Or a couple of optical audio inputs.
+Some soundbars have multiple inputs – maybe 2 or 3 HDMI or optical inputs.

-In which case, you can just run a cable from each device into the soundbar.
+In this case, you can just run a cable from each device into the soundbar.

 Many soundbars have a single audio input for receiving audio from your TV.

-So, does that mean that you can’t hear the audio from your game console or DVD player on your soundbar?
+So, does that mean you can’t hear the audio from your game console, cable box or DVD player on your soundbar?

-If that’s what you want to do, the best way to achieve this is to connect all your external devices directly to the TV.
-Then use the TV audio output to pass all the incoming audio to the soundbar.
+If you want that, the best way is to connect all your external devices directly to the TV, then use the television’s audio output to pass all the incoming audio to the soundbar.

 You would wire it something like this:

-These days that will usually be an HDMI ARC connection.
-If so, make sure that you don’t use that HDMI input for connecting an external device.
+That will usually be an HDMI ARC connection, so make sure you don’t use that HDMI port to connect an external device.

-Alternatively, you might need to use the optical audio output to connect your soundbar.
+Alternatively, you might need to use the optical output to connect your soundbar.

 It depends on the connections that your TV and soundbar have.

-Some soundbars have extra inputs for your external devices.
+Other soundbars have several extra inputs for your external devices.

 A good example is the Yamaha MusicCast BAR 400 soundbar.

-Also, because this an HDMI ARC connection, we can also pass audio from the TV to the soundbar using the same HDMI connection.
+Because this is an ARC connection, you can also pass audio from the TV to the soundbar using the same HDMI port.